DoctorDalek1963/lintrans/docs/source/tutorial/anatomy-of-the-app.rst

 report bugs, suggest features, and get information about the app.

 On the right are a collection of buttons.
    - The top group allow you to define a custom polygon and see how it transforms, change how things are displayed in the viewport, and reset the zoom level.
    - The group in the middle allow you to :ref:`define new matrices<defining-matrices>` in different ways.
-   - The next button allows you to view all the matrices you've already defined.
+   - The next button allows you to :ref:`view all the matrices<defining-matrices.viewing>` you've already defined.
    - The last group handle :ref:`visualizing transformations<visualizing-transformations>`.

 The text box along the bottom is the `expression input box`, which allows you to compose linear